 – NJ-RAMP (@RAMP_NJ) January 23, 2018

-Some lawmakers recently announced a public hearing on cannabis and has welcomed anyone wanting to come share testimony to share their story.
+Some lawmakers recently announced a public hearing on cannabis.
+They have welcomed anyone wanting to come to share testimony to share their story.

-Still, full legalization has run into some obstacles, but the there is widespread support for decriminalization.
-Even Murphy’s opponent, Kim Guadagno, was in favor of decriminizlaing cannabis in the state.
+Still, full legalization has run into some obstacles.
+But there is widespread support for decriminalization.
+Even Murphy’s opponent, Kim Guadagno, was in favor of decriminalizing cannabis in the state.

 “We’re going to support the woes of the state by the tax money coming in from marijuana?
 Shame on us,” Singer said.

 However, during the press conference, mischaracterizations continued to be made.
 Bishop Jethro James said weed “will kill our children,” which we all know is not backed by science or evidence in any of the states that have already legalized cannabis.

 Murphy has said in the past that he doesn’t think decriminalization alone is enough.